xingnanxia/RateMySchool/README.md

 2) enable users to review the ratings and reviews of different aspects of a certain school

-3) enable users to rate schools and submit new reviews
+3) enable users to rate schools (dynamically change the overall rating of the school)

 4) add the information of top 50 schools to the database